 Across our campus, community members are committed to cultivating a diverse and inclusive culture.
-Discover how different schools and departments are using their individual talents and resources to create an environment that welcomes everyone.
+Discover how different schools and departments are using their individual talents and resources as well as collaborating with each other to create an environment that welcomes everyone.

 Schools & Colleges

 In keeping with our mission, we actively seek to recruit and retain students, staff and faculty from historically under-represented groups in higher education.
 We believe that a quality education values and reflects the breadth of human experience, knowledge and creativity.
 It is this commitment that helps us to develop insight, solve problems and deepen understanding in all of our fields of study.

 In Spring 2015, Kogod School of Business formed the Diversity and Inclusion Team to support the initiatives of AU, our dean, faculty, staff, and students.
 The Team works to foster an inclusive environment at the Kogod School of Business, one where all individuals are respected and treated equitably.
 We work with different constituencies within Kogod in order to advance diversity in many ways, including the following: Aiding in the recruitment and retention of a diverse group of students, staff and faculty; promoting diversity through trainings and programming; and celebrating the successes of diverse students, faculty and staff.